neurophysik/jitcxde_common/docs/index.rst

 	Optimisation still happens within chunks, but not across chunks.
 	We obtained better performances in these regards with Clang than with GCC.

-*   It allows a reasonable parallelisation using Open MP (see the next section).
+*   It allows a reasonable parallelisation using OpenMP (see the next section).
 Note that `chunk_size` here is also used for regular loops and similar.

 If there is an obvious grouping of your :math:`f`, the group size suggests itself for `chunk_size`.
 For example, if you want to simulate the dynamics of three-dimensional oscillators coupled onto a 40×40 lattice and if the differential equations are grouped first by oscillator and then by lattice row, a chunk size of 120 suggests itself.